The Equity Alliance

 - Developing and implementing a comprehensive, data-driven communications and digital organizing strategy rooted in The Equity Alliance’s mission, goals, and initiatives.

 - Amplifying the work and impact of The Equity Alliance to a broader audience of community members, disenfranchised constituencies, coalition partners, stakeholders, volunteers, policymakers, funders, and donors.

 - Supporting TEA in maintaining a strong public voice in the social justice movement and in the media to advocate for the broader adoption of equitable and just policies and practices rooted in reparations, self-determination and liberation, influencing shifts in power to grassroots organizing led by Black people, including those directly impacted by institutional harmful policies.

 The following are indicative of the essential functions required to perform this job successfully.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 This profile is not intended to be all-inclusive of tasks and responsibilities required; it provides a description of the critical responsibilities associated with this position.

 Organizational Branding, Direction, and Strategic Oversight

 - Implement an integrated digital strategy that ensures brand consistency across all channels and aligns communication with TEA’s mission and objectives;

 - Contribute to increasing TEA’s racial equity, civic engagement and power-building capacities, coordinating input from staff on digital materials, and shaping how we are communicating these values externally;

 - Expand the reach of TEA’s message and communications projects to a diversity of audiences;

-- Develop and maintain annual communications work plans, program budgets, and timelines for TEA’s 501c3 and affiliate 501c4;
+- Develop and maintain annual communications work plans, program budgets, reports, and timelines for TEA’s 501c3 and affiliate 501c4;

 - Provide quality control for printed and digital materials, such as palm cards, voter guides, graphics, press releases, social media, and slide decks;